digimangos-gateixeira-workshop/shopping-list-api/README.md

 ### `tsconfig.json`

-This file is the configuration file for TypeScript.
-It specifies the compiler options and the files to include in the compilation.
+This file is the TypeScript configuration, specifying compiler options and files to include.

 ### `package.json`

-This file is the configuration file for npm.
-It lists the dependencies and scripts for the project.
+This file is the npm configuration, listing the dependencies and scripts for the project.

-### `README.md`

-This file contains the documentation for the project.

 ## Getting Started

 1. Clone the repository.
 2. Install the dependencies using `npm install`.
-3. Configure the Azure Storage settings in `src/config/azureConfig.ts`.
+3. (Optional) Configure the Azure Storage settings in `src/config/azureConfig.ts`.
-4. Start the server using `npm start`.
+4. Start the server using `npm start` or launch via the **Docker image**.

 ## API Endpoints